Formulation of Brother Group Health & Productivity Management Philosophy and the Promotion Structure

 ---|---|

-- Based on the research results by Professor Lester Breslow, the following seven healthy habits: 1. do not smoke, 2. do not drink excessively, 3. regular intense exercise, 4. maintain a proper weight, 5. get a proper amount of sleep, 6. eat breakfast every day, and 7. avoid unnecessary snacking.
+- Based on the research results of Professor Lester Breslow, the following seven healthy habits: "1. do not smoke, 2. exercise regularly, 3. drink moderately or do not drink, 4. get 7 to 8 hours of sleep a day, 5. maintain a proper weight, 6. eat breakfast, and 7. avoid snacking" are key.
 Whether or not they are practiced will affect subsequent lifespan.

 - Short for Work Functioning Impairment Scale.
-A questionnaire developed at University of Occupational and Environmental Health to measure the degree of work function impairment caused by health problems.
+A questionnaire developed at the University of Occupational and Environmental Health to measure the degree of work function impairment caused by health problems

 Global development of health and productivity management activities

-When the risk of a global epidemic of infectious diseases increases, a countermeasures committee is established as a subordinate organization of the Risk Management Committee, with members including management, the Human Resources Dept., and industrial physicians, to gather the latest information and study countermeasures based on that information.
-In response to the lockdown in Shanghai that began in March 2022 due to COVID-19, individual web consultations were conducted with all employees in the Shanghai area by industrial physicians to confirm their physical, mental, and living conditions.
+When the risk of a global epidemic of infectious diseases increases, a countermeasures committee is established as a subordinate organization of the Risk Management Committee, which is comprised of Management, the Human Resources Dept., industrial physicians, etc. to gather the latest information, study countermeasures based on that information, and respond.

 Contribution to the community and society